MicrosoftDocs/cpp-docs/docs/assembler/masm/ml-nonfatal-error-a2096.md

 One of the following occurred:

 - The left operand specified with the segment override operator (**:**) was not a segment register (CS, DS, SS, ES, FS, or GS), group name, segment name, or segment expression.

 - The [ASSUME](../../assembler/masm/assume.md) directive was given a segment register without a valid segment address, segment register, group, or the special **FLAT** group.

-## See Also
+## See also

 [ML Error Messages](../../assembler/masm/ml-error-messages.md)<br/>